madworm/rgb_led_toy_test/V2_demo/readme.txt

+!!
+You need at least a 2.0beta board for this to work !!

 If you need super-smooth color fading, please use the Arduino 'ShiftPWM' library.
 It works with the Arduino IDE V0023 (tested).